H4ckB4s3/Remove-HNSTO-warning/README.md

 - `script.js`: Contains the JavaScript code that removes the HNS.TO banner from the DOM.
 - `README.md`: Provides information about the repository.

+## Support

+For any issues or questions regarding the plugin, please join the [Telegram](https://t.me/h4ckb4se3) .

+## License

+This plugin is licensed under the GNU General Public License v3.0